kyma-project/kyma/docs/helm-broker/02-01-helm-broker.md

 ## Cluster-wide addons flow

 1. The Helm Broker watches for ClusterAddonsConfiguration CRs in a given cluster.
-2. The user creates a ClusterAddonsConfiguration custom resource.
+2. The user creates a ClusterAddonsConfiguration CR.
 3. The Helm Broker fetches and parses the data of all addon repositories defined in the ClusterAddonsConfiguration CR.
 4. The Helm Broker creates a ClusterServiceBroker.
 There is always only one ClusterServiceBroker, even if there are multiple ClusterAddonsConfiguration CRs.
 5. The Service Catalog fetches services that the ClusterServiceBroker exposes.